Distributed Computation for Marginal Likelihood based Model Choice: Distributed Model Choice

+Reversible jump is particularly well suited to to the decomposition \eqref{eq:poe_models_adjusted} as the sampler simultaneously explores models and the associated parameter spaces.
+As such, estimates of $\tilde{p}(m_{i}|y_{s}), \mu_{s}^{i}$ and $\Sigma_{s}^{i}$ will be readily available from the RJMCMC output of each worker.
+Consequently, the splitting approach can effectively be combined with a reversible jump algorithm as we suggest in Algorithm \ref{alg:rjmcmcmethod}.
+See also the appendix for more details.

-Although the exposed approach gives in principle consistent estimators of the Bayes factor, there are issues related to RJMCMC that can have a negative impact on the combined estimation of $p(y|m_1)/p(y|m_2)$.
-In particular, reversible jump samplers are known to be hard to tune and often slow to converge.
+There are a number of known issues with RJMCMC that may limit its effectiveness within a divide-and-conquer approach.
+Reversible jump samplers are known to be hard to tune and often slow to converge.
+The construction of suitable proposal distributions can also be very challenging when models are not nested.
 Moreover, the models of interest have to have been visited a sufficient number of times to get reliable estimates.
 All these combined make the use of RJMCMC burdensome.
-With regards to the distributed computation of the Bayes factor an issue is that if the space of potential models is large, not all models of interest have been explored on every data shard.
-Therefore a combination of the splits is not always possible and further work is needed to operationalize this.
+With regards to distributed computation, an issue is that if the space of potential models is large, not all models of interest might have been explored on every data shard.